Why AI Fabricates Legal Information (And How to Catch It Before It Costs You)

-How I almost sent my daughter’s landlord a fake law—and what it taught me about leadership.
+I almost sent my daughter's landlord a fake Ontario statute.
+Here's exactly what happened and what it taught me about using AI responsibly.

 The Day My Chat Friend Lied to Me